Thursday, December 11, 2008

 I had seen many deaths.
 But, this one shook me so much that I thought to move somewhere else.
 But, finally I stayed back at the Finsbury Park house.

-You know man gets over death with time.
+You know, man gets over the heaviest grief with time.
+They say, time is the biggest healer.
 Gradually Anne came back to normal life, I saw smile in William's face.
 But, Nip?

 She kept normal.
 She ate, came to us, roamed around.
 Sometimes she barked too.
-But... from time to time, she got mad.
+But... from time to time, she went mad.
 She searched for someone... something... from corner to corner.
-Ran out through the street... and then came back and started crying for hours.
-Hearing her crying, Anne started crying too.
+She ran out to the street... and then came back and started crying for hours.
+Hearing her cry, Anne started crying too.
 Nip came to her feet and dropped herself there twitching in some unknown pain.

-This way, the next winter knocked the door.
+Slowly, the next winter knocked the door.
 Mercury dropped every night.
-Trees had shed the leaves.
+Trees had shed their leaves.
 Morning started in dense mist.
 Sometimes, when I woke up in the early morning, I heard those hoofs rattling on the road.
 Milk coaches coming.
 No Paul now to attend them.
 But, Nip did not forget her job.
-She started barking every morning, woke Anne or me up, and drew us out to the road.
+She started barking every morning, waking Anne or me up, and drawing us out to the road.
 There, she kept shouting at passers by --- Beware!
 Beware!
 Milkcoaches are coming!

 So early morning, we never needed picking up the milk bottles.
 But, Anne went out everyday with Nip.
 Until she opened the door, and went out with her, Nip would not stop barking.

-It was such a morning again.
-It was not so misty that day.
+It was such a morning, not so misty that day.
 But, winter had come.
 Anne stood on the doorsteps.
 Nip was in front of her, glancing at her from time to time.
 Today she was too silent, as if she forgot to beware the passers by.

 As the milkman's coach turned the road, Nip ran out to the road like mad.
 A few seconds later we heard her scream... and then silence again.

-Milkcoach had stopped.
+The milkcoach had stopped.
 We all ran out.
-Nip was lying under its wheels.
+Nip was lying under the wheels.
 Exactly like Paul.
 Her tongue was hanging out.
 Blood oozing out from her neck.
 She was not alive.

 Police came and took Nip away.
-People from neighbourhood came and sympathized.
-After everyone was gone, William took me to side.
+People from the neighborhood came and sympathized.
+After everyone was gone, William took me to the side.
 Before he said anything, she looked around to make it sure that Anne was not near.

 William said in a very wet voice.
 "Do you think Nip's death is an accident?"